 Once you have updated your settings you can perform the database schema and data upgrade by running.
 This needs to be done in a few steps:

 (env) $ pootle migrate accounts 0002 --fake (env) $ pootle migrate pootle_translationproject 0002 --fake

-You must now update the translation checks and populate the Redis cache with statistical data.
+You must now update the translation checks.
 You will need to have an RQ worker running to complete this.

 (env) $ pootle calculate_checks